 Education Research Grant

-The CAG strongly supports the development and maintenance of formal educational research component within Gastroenterology in Canada.
+The CAG strongly supports the development and maintenance of formal educational research components within Gastroenterology in Canada.
 The CAG, with our partner, AbbVie Centre of Excellence in Continuing Health Education, is pleased to offer an education research grant aimed to foster quality research in medical education (which could include aspects of professional collaboration), as well as maintain, and grow this important role within Canadian Gastroenterology.

 2021 Award Recipients